The interdisciplinary and international research program from 2007 - 2017

 Mars once had the prerequisite necessary for the emergence of life.
 However, the search for these diminutive tracers of biology (if they ever existed) is a complex search for call-wall fragments, biologically precipitated minerals etc. There is a significant of contaminating the very samples scrutinized for those tracers of paleobiology.

-Analog research also mean that after a regional characterization of the geology and the (putative) biology, we compare our findings and hypotheses with the actual “ground truth” of that terrestrial Mars-analog site.
-This allows us to determine how much a human-robotic mission might have missed on Mars where we do not have that level of ground-truth and accessibility of a terrestrial setting.
+Analog research also meant that after a regional characterization of the geology and the (putative) biology, we compared our findings and hypotheses with the actual “ground truth” of that terrestrial Mars-analog site.
+This allowed us to determine how much a human-robotic mission might have missed on Mars where we do not have that level of ground-truth and accessibility of a terrestrial setting.

 Hence, using well known ground-truthed sites on Earth is an excellent instrument to evaluate the completeness of a sample and the effectiveness of an exploration strategy.

 Rovers are excellent partners for manned missions to Mars: They can be used for dangerous or repetitive tasks.
 In addition, they can also function as a relay station, as an energy source, or transport rock samples and tools.
 Other than the rovers which are currently on Mars, like the Mars Science Laboratory Curiosity or the Mars Exploration Rovers Spirit and Opportunity, Phileas was a conceptual model of a rover which is optimized for a mission alongside astronauts.

 Three requirements have been defined for the PolAres rover Phileas: it must function in temperatures as low as -80° C, both in a desert or an arctic environment (robustness), it has must functionally operate over 80 days without any break or disruption of operation and cover 80km per day (endurance and range), and it must operate in any environment between 80 degrees latitude North and South (flexibility).
 These requirements demand a well thought thermal budget, sturdy components, and an efficient energy system.